laxmandahal/Auto-WoodSDA/README.md

 ### Installation

-Clone the repository to your local machine:
+First, fork this repo.
+To clone the repository to your local machine:
 ```bash
 git clone https://github.com/<user>/Auto-WoodSDA.git
 cd Auto-WoodSDA